Synonym(s)

 Clinical featuresThis section has been translated automatically.

 Initially there are reddish papules 0.1-0.3 cm in size, which expand to plaques several centimeters in size within 24 hours.
 Their color is reddish-livid, also hemorrhagic.
 The center can sink in, show a tendency to regress, but can also show the opposite development, intensify with a purple component or blistering.
-Concentric rings (shooting target phenomenon - association with cockades) develop as a result of bursts of activity emanating from the center.
+Concentric rings (shooting target phenomenon - association with cockades) develop due to bursts of activity emanating from the center.
 The EM lesions do not form necroses and heal without scarring within a few days to weeks.

 HistologyThis section has been translated automatically.